 Telling loved ones about your dementia diagnosis is not an easy task.
-It’s a life-changing situation that carries a lot of different emotions.
-It’s hard enough telling adult children the situation … but what about grandchildren?
+It’s hard enough telling adult children the situation, but what about grandchildren?

-While we often think that young children are oblivious to more “adult” things that are going on, Devon says that kids are a lot more intelligent and perceptive than we may think.
-“Kids can tell when there’s tension, sadness or stress occurring, even if they don’t say anything about it or talk about it,” she says.
+While we often think that young children are oblivious to more “adult” things that are going on, our ED says that kids are a lot more intelligent and perceptive than we may think.
+“Kids can tell when there’s tension, sadness, or stress occurring, even if they don’t say anything about it or talk about it,” they say.
 “They know something’s wrong, and just like for adults, not knowing what’s happening can be scary and stressful for them as well.”

-In fact, she says, telling children about a dementia diagnosis can be a relief for them because they will know why their older family members are acting the way they are.
-“Just like adults, kids worry and can imagine the worst of a situation,” she says.
+In fact, telling children about a dementia diagnosis can be a relief for them because they will know why their older family members are acting the way they are.
+“Just like adults, kids worry and can imagine the worst of a situation,” our ED says.
 “If the information is presented to them in an age-appropriate way, they can cope with the truth and will be able to process and deal with it in their own way.”

-It’s very important, says Devon, to tell your grandchildren before things progress too far, especially if the rest of the family knows about it.
-“If you wait to tell grandchildren, they may see it as keeping a secret from them, which can cause a lot of tension,” she says.
-“Not only will they have to deal with what they see as a betrayal, but then they will have to go through the grieving and acceptance process of your disease.
+It’s very important to tell your grandchildren before things progress too far, especially if the rest of the family knows about it.
+“If you wait to tell grandchildren, they may see it as keeping a secret from them, which can cause a lot of tension,” our ED says.
+“Not only will they have to deal with what they see as a betrayal, but then they will have to go through the grieving and acceptance process of the disease.
 It’s far better to share the information with them so they can walk the journey with you.
 Because dementia is a progressive disease, there will still be opportunities to spend time with them and for them to understand the diagnosis.”

 Expert, Life-Enriching Memory Care